Salmon Stir Fry

 Notes

-- Use any kind of boneless salmon fillet, including king salmon or sockeye salmon.
+- Use any kind of fresh or frozen boneless salmon fillet.

 - You can save money and prep time if you use frozen produce.

-- Feel free to substitute or add other vegetables like broccoli, onions, snow peas, mushrooms, or any other vegetable you enjoy!
+- Feel free to use other vegetables like broccoli, celery, snow peas, mushrooms, or zucchini.

 - Store leftovers in a sealed, airtight container or bag in the refrigerator for up to 3 days, per USDA.